Meet Donald Trump's think tank

 The report, authored by some of the people now working on Trump's transition, goes agency by agency to lay out executive actions that could be taken and legislation that could be passed in each area.

+DeMint says they would have advised any candidate who'd listen, even Hillary Clinton if she'd been interested.
+And Heritage takes a trust but verify approach, they say, meaning they'll plan to hold the administration to its promises.

-DeMint expects the work to pay off.
+Still, DeMint expects the work to pay off.

 "So many folks might criticize that we put so much resources into this and if Hillary had been elected most of it would have gone in the trash the next day," DeMint said, chuckling.
 "But I've learned in my experience that victory goes to those prepared, and Heritage is not looking for attention or credit, but what we do want to do on behalf of our supporters is reinvigorate our country with good policy ideas, and it turned out to be a very good match with what Donald Trump wanted to do."